nelishahapuni/swift-masterlist/README.md

 ## UIGestureRecognizer
 - Add custom recognizer of pinches, drags, taps, etc. to regular views (other than buttons)
-- add target & action - updates when gesture starts, changes, or ends
+- add target & action - updates gesture start, change, or end
 - add gesture rec. to view (one and only one)
 - handlePinch(_:) and handleRotate(_:)
 - UIPanGestureRecognizer, UIPinchGestureRecognizer, UIRotationGestureRecognizer